blackboxprogramming/blackroad-prism-console/pi-cortex-stack/README.md

 ## Configuration

 Configuration is managed via environment variables.
-Create a `.env` file in the root of `pi-cortex-stack` and export it before running the agent, or use your shell's environment.
+Copy `.env.example` to `.env` in the root of `pi-cortex-stack` and export it before running the agent, or use your shell's environment.
 The following variables are recognized:

 - `PI_CORTEX_MQTT_HOST` (default `localhost`)
 - `PI_CORTEX_MQTT_PORT` (default `1883`)